Statistical inference on representational geometries: Materials and Methods

-We implemented these different methods and test them against each other in the main text.
+We implemented these different methods.
 Overall the shrinkage estimates perform best, while the other techniques are equally good in some situations.
 Using the sample covariance directly is not advisable unless an unusually large amount of data exists for this estimation, in which case the shrinkage estimates converge towards the sample covariance anyway.

-\paragraph{Poisson-like variability} Instead of the Gaussian variability implied by the Euclidean and Mahalanobis dissimilarity measures discussed above, noise is often assumed to be poisson or at least to have its variance increase linearly with mean activation.
-This is used primarily when the spiking variability of neurons is thought to be the main noise source as in electrophysiological recordings.
-For this case we discuss two possible solutions.

-The first alternative, discussed by \cite{kriegeskorte2019} is to use a variance stabilizing transform, i.e. to apply a square root to all dimensions of all representations and use an RDM based on the transformed values.
-This has the advantage, that the covariances can be taken into account.

-The second alternative, which we first introduce here is to use a symmetrized KL-divergence of Poisson distributions with mean firing rates given by the feature values.
-This approach automatically takes the increased variance at larger activation levels into account and inherits nice information theoretic and decoding based interpretations from the KL divergence.